ryancheley/djangocon-us-2025/presentation/slides/05a-current-state.md

 ]

 ???

-This is what our database schema looks like today.
-Clean, functional, but completely opaque.
+OK, let's jump to what our current Database view might look like.
+It's Clean, functional, but completely opaque.